1. Taste Hepburn Springs

 Of all the things to do in Daylesford and Hepburn Springs, a trip to the region wouldn’t be the same without indulging in the region’s mineral-rich waters.
 In 1865, the 30-hectare Mineral Springs Reserve was created to protect the water in the area.
 There are over 80 natural springs high in calcium, silica, magnesium and an abundance of other minerals.

 At mineral spas and bathhouses across the region, you can experience traditional communal bathing in warm mineral water, relaxation pools, spas, salt therapy pools and steam rooms.
 This is a unique Daylesford (Hepburn Springs) experience, and one not to be missed for anyone travelling to this beautiful region.
-Check out our dedicated Hepburn Springs info page, the Hepburn Bathhouse & Spa or The Mineral Spa for more information on mineral water bathing.
+Check out our dedicated Hepburn Springs accommodation collection or our general ‘what to do in Hepburn Springs’ page.
+Highlights include the Hepburn Bathhouse & Spa and The Mineral Spa.

 2. Enjoy Daylesford’s Great Outdoors